umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 Halfway there!

 Next, navigate to the Content section.
-Under the _Home_ node, create a new page based on the "Login" document type:
+Under the _Home_ node, create a new page based on the "Login" Document Type:

 ![Creating the Register/Login page](images/v14-create-register-login-page.png)